sima-reizel/BooksManager/README.md

 ### Before you add bookes you must have Authors in your author table.
 ### If you dont have authors you can add authors in the AddAuthor tab.
 ### Now the image will work well only if you will have select an image from the public file .
-### you can copy images to the public folfer or use the current images.
+### You can copy images to the public folfer or use the current images.
 ### I know that I have to fix this issue.

 # known issuse